Africa Oyé: Press and awards

 Africa Oyé has appeared in The Times' top 50 UK Festivals, Songlines' Top UK Summer Festivals for the past 10 years and the Telegraph's 100 Best Festivals in Britain 2011.
 Oyé has also been shortlisted for Best Medium Sized Festival in 2011, 2013, 2015, 2018 and 2019 at the UK Festival awards, been nominated for ‘The Grass Roots Festival Award’, ‘Family Festival Award’, and the all important ‘Best Toilets’ at the UK Festival Awards 2010.
 Paul Duhaney, Director of Oyé, won the Merseyside Black Achiever award in 2010.
 In 2014, the festival won the 'Inspiration Award 2014' from GIT [Getintothis].
 More recently the festival has been nominated for a 'Merseyside Tourism Award' and 'Northern Soul Award' in 2018.
 In 2019, the festival won 'People's Choice Award 2019', 'International Reach Award 2019', and 'Improving Community Cohesion Award 2019' at the Liverpool City Region Culture & Creativity Awards.
 The chair of the board of trustees for Africa Oyé is Sonia Bassey MBE.
 In 2022, the festival was shortlisted for 'The Positively Perfect Pivot Award' at the UK Festival Awards.
 In the same year, the festival was a finalist for the 'Liverpool Echo Community Event of the Year'.
+In 2023 the festival was again nominated for the 'People's Choice' Award at the LCR Culture & Creativity Awards.